ComplexData-MILA/veracity-eval-frontend/README.md

  For more details on the project that are not specific to the frontend, please refer to the [Project Overview](https://github.com/ComplexData-MILA/veracity-eval-backend/wiki/Project-Overview) wiki page.

- For details relating to the Next.js project specificallym there is wiki page [here](https://github.com/ComplexData-MILA/veracity-eval-frontend/wiki/Project-Overview)
+ For details relating to the Next.js project specifically there is wiki page [here](https://github.com/ComplexData-MILA/veracity-eval-frontend/wiki/Project-Overview)

 ## API Specification